Differentiation in P-minimal structures and a p-adic Local Monotonicity Theorem: Introduction

 When working with general $p$-adically closed fields, it may happen that the value group $|K^\times|$ (considered as a multiplicative group) is not contained in $\mathbb{R}^\times$.
 In this case the limit of a function (and the derivative) can still be defined by the usual $(\epsilon,\delta)$-definition, the only difference being that $\epsilon$ and $\delta$ will be elements of $|K|$ rather than $\mathbb{R}$.

-Another observation (see Lemma \ref{lemma_dim_graph}) that is crucial to our proofs is the fact that $\dim(\overline{X}\setminus X) <\dim(X)$ for any set $X$ definable in a $P$-minimal structure.
+Another new result (see Proposition \ref{lemma_dim_graph}) that is crucial to our proofs is the fact that $\dim(\overline{X}\setminus X) <\dim(X)$ for any set $X$ definable in a $P$-minimal structure.
 This was already known for $o$-minimal structures, but is new in the $P$-minimal case.
-Using an improved version of a result by Haskell and Macpherson (where we eliminated the assumption of definable Skolem functions, see Lemma \ref{lemma5.5}), we were able to give a very short proof of this fact. \\\\The first main result is a $p$-adic analogue of the result we mentioned earlier for $o$-minimal functions. \begin{theorem} Let $f:X \subseteq K\to K$ be a function definable in a strictly $P$-minimal structure.
+Using an improved version of a result by Haskell and Macpherson (where we eliminated the assumption of definable Skolem functions, see Lemma \ref{lemma5.5}), we were able to give a very short proof of this result. \\\\ The first main result is a $p$-adic analogue of the result we mentioned earlier for $o$-minimal functions. \begin{theorem} Let $f:X \subseteq K\to K$ be a function definable in a strictly $P$-minimal structure.
 Then $f$ is strictly differentiable on a cofinite subset of $X$. \end{theorem} It will then be straightforward to show the second main result of this paper: \begin{theorem}[Local Jacobian Property] Let $f:X\subset K \to K$ be a function definable in a strictly $P$-minimal structure.
-There exist a finite partition of $X$ into definable sets $X_i$, and a finite set $I\subseteq X$, such that either $\restr{f}{X_i}$ is constant, or for each (small enough) ball $B$ contained in $X_i \setminus I$, the map $\restr{f}{B}$ satisfies the following properties: \begin{enumerate} \item[(a)] $\restr{f}{B}$ is a bijection, and $f(B)$ is a ball, \item[(b)] $f$ is strictly differentiable on $B$ with strict derivative $Df$, \item[(c)]$\lvert Df\rvert$ is constant on $B$, \item[(d)] for all $x,y \in B$, one has that $\lvert Df\rvert\lvert x-y\rvert = \lvert f(x)-f(y)\rvert$. \end{enumerate} \end{theorem} A global version of the above result was originally proven for semi-algebraic and sub-analytic sets by Cluckers and Lipshitz \cite{CLip}.
+There exists a finite set $I\subseteq X$, and a finite partition of $X\setminus I$ into definable open sets $X_i$, such that either $\restr{f}{X_i}$ is constant on $X_i$, or the following holds on $X_i$: for every $x$ in $X_i$, there is an open ball $B\subset X_i$ containing $x$, such that the map $\restr{f}{B}$ satisfies the following properties: \begin{enumerate} \item[(a)] $\restr{f}{B}$ is a bijection, and $f(B)$ is a ball, \item[(b)] $f$ is strictly differentiable on $B$ with strict derivative $Df$, \item[(c)]$\lvert Df\rvert$ is constant on $B$, \item[(d)] for all $x,y \in B$, one has that $\lvert Df\rvert\lvert x-y\rvert = \lvert f(x)-f(y)\rvert$. \end{enumerate} \end{theorem}

+A global version of the above result was originally proven for semi-algebraic and sub-analytic sets by Cluckers and Lipshitz \cite{CLip}.
 Among other applications, it can be used in the study of $p$-adic and motivic integrals, see e.g. \cite{clu-loe-08}.
 The (global) Jacobian Property is also a valuable tool in the study of the geometry of definable sets (see e.g. \cite{clu-hal-2011} or \cite{clu-co-loe-2010}, where Lipschitz continuity was investigated).
 It is still an open question whether a global version of the Jacobian Property holds for general $P$-minimal structures.

 Let us now return to the start of the introduction.
 The conjecture stated there is an immediate consequence of the Local Jacobian Property.
 If we combine this with Lemma \ref{lemma_5.1}, we obtain: \begin{theorem}[$p$-adic Local Monotonicity] Let $f: X \subseteq K \to K$ be a function definable in a strictly $P$-minimal structure $(K, \Lm)$.
 There exist definable disjoint subsets $U, V$ of $X$, with $X \setminus (U \cup V)$ finite, such that \begin{itemize} \item[(a)] $f$ is continuous on $U \cup V$, \item[(b)] there exists a finite partition of $U$ into sets $U_i$, such that $\restr{f}{U_i}$ is constant, \item[(c)] $f$ is locally strictly monotone on $V$. \end{itemize} \end{theorem}